-- 2. Beneficiaries reached with financial services: The indicator measures the number of beneficiaries reached with financial services in operations funded by IDA. - · Beneficiaries include people, micro-enterprises, and small- and medium-sized enterprises (SMEs). - Financial services include transaction accounts, deposit accounts, mobile money accounts, loans, lines of credit, housing finance, micro-insurance, agri-insurance, etc. Financial services vary widely and Task Team Leaders usually use the exact wording for the type of services offered by their projects, so there are many different customized indicators in the system; this means that manual aggregation is the only way to report results on this indicator.
+2. Beneficiaries reached with financial services: The indicator measures the number of beneficiaries reached with financial services in operations funded by IDA.

+- Beneficiaries include people, micro-enterprises, and SMEs. - Financial services include transaction accounts, deposit accounts, mobile money accounts, loans, lines of credit, housing finance, micro-insurance, agri-insurance, etc. Financial services vary widely and Task Team Leaders usually use the exact wording for the type of services offered by their projects, so there are many different customized indicators in the system; this means that manual aggregation is the only way to report results on this indicator.